rlodge/scalatest-surefire-provider/README.md

 Most Maven projects that use Scala will want to use some other plugins too.
 If you're stuck try looking at the "scalatest-surefire-provider-tests" project.
 That pom.xml uses the plugin.

-## About
-This project was created to help make ScalaTest part of our builds at [TheLadders](http://www.theladders.com).
-This was a good way to introduce Scala in low-risk ways with our test source.
-It's allowed us to learn at a gentle pace and prepared us for the production Scala we're writing now.